Best Overall Road Bike Helmet

 The Giro Synthe MIPS

-earned high scores in nearly every evaluation metric and has the highest overall score of the helmets tested.
-It was our testers' favorite helmet and earned our Editors' Choice Award.
+earns high scores in nearly every evaluation metric and has the highest overall score of the helmets tested.
+It was our testers' favorite helmet and received our Editors' Choice Award.
 The Giro Aeon

 was the former Editors' Choice Award winner, and Giro has stepped it up again with the Synthe

 model.
-Class-leading comfort, low weight, and a semi-aerodynamic shell puts it at the top.
+Class-leading comfort, scant weight, and a semi-aerodynamic shell put it at the top.
 It is heavier than the Aeon

 but has improved aerodynamics and includes a MIPS liner for better protection.
 The only flaw in the Synthe